 Mehmet Baransu also faces charges in a “match fixing” trial, heard by the 23rd High Criminal Court of Istanbul.
 In addition to Baransu, who reported on match fixing claims and findings, the former chairman of the now-closed Samanyolu Broadcasting Group Hidayet Karaca and the former editor-in-chief of the now-closed Zaman newspaper, Ekrem Dumanlı, are being tried over allegedly “conspiring with FETÖ to influence the outcome of matches.”

 The defendants in the case are facing terms of imprisonment ranging from eight to 85 years in jail for alleged “deprivation of liberty,” “violation of communicational secrecy,” “violating secrecy of private life,” “counterfeiting official documents,” “violation of privacy,” “using other’s identity card or ID information,” “perjury” and “establishing and leading an armed terrorist organization.”

 Baransu is also jailed pending trial as part of a separate case concerning his reporting in 2013 on an alleged customs fraud involving genetically modified rice.
 The indictment accuses Baransu of “attempting to overthrow the government” and “membership in a terrorist organization.”

-Baransu is still in detention on remand in Silivri Prison in Istanbul, facing nearly a thousand years in jail as part of dozens of different cases.
+Baransu is still in detention on remand in the Silivri Prison in Istanbul, facing nearly a thousand years behind bars as part of dozens of different cases.